OFFTKP/felix86/docs/how-to-use.md

 The way to get the rootfs varies for each distro, for Ubuntu you can use the following link:
 - [http://cdimage.ubuntu.com/ubuntu-base/releases/](http://cdimage.ubuntu.com/ubuntu-base/releases/)

-After acquiring the rootfs, you need to supply felix86 with the path to the rootfs directory using the `-L` parameter.
+After acquiring the rootfs, you need to supply felix86 with the path to the rootfs directory using the `FELIX86_ROOTFS` environment variable.

 After providing the path you can add more optional arguments and finish it with the path to the binary you want to emulate and any arguments you want to pass.